-At the same time my perspective started to shift.
+At the same time, my perspective started to shift.
 I slowly learned to manage my fears and come out the other side stronger.
-I learned to give myself what I needed including love, care and support I so craved growing up.
-I started feeling more empowered, finally able to let go of anger towards those who I felt betrayed me.
+I learned to give myself what I needed including love, care, and support I so craved growing up.
+I started feeling more empowered, finally able to let go of the anger towards those who I felt betrayed me.
 I learned acceptance and that brought me more inner peace.
 Years later, I’m grateful I found the willingness and strength to put myself first again.

 Healing looks different for everyone.
 Meditation, journaling, and yoga worked great for me.
 I reignited my passion for drawing, gardening and took long walks with my dog.
 I also did EMDR therapy and learned that I can dance stress out of my body.

 Whatever the path, healing takes a lot of work and courage.
 Oftentimes, it will feel like walking through fire and you’ll be afraid to take the next step.
 Many times the only thing that will keep you going is the dread of falling back into the pit of darkness and despair.
 Keep going.
 Notice what’s shifting.
 Pay attention to how you’re feeling on your good days as well as bad.
 Remind yourself that this is a gradual process and you’re doing the best you can.

 You will need a lot of care and support through this process.
 Nourishing your mind, body, and soul is necessary in order to build your inner strength and resources.
 So is reaching out to friends and therapists who can walk the path with you.